AshutoshRai12/Sample-Project/README.md

 ## Introduction

-This Website shows top 5 public heroes .
-Create an account and to get  login  to checkout top 5 public heroes.
+This Website shows top 5 celelebreties .
+Create an account and to get  login  to checkout top 5  celebreties.
 It has awesome picture and an eye-catching illustration style.
 This is an responsive website which you can open in tablet, mobile and laptos.

 # SampleProject